The Music Makers (Elgar)

 The Music Makers, Op.
 69, is a work for contralto or mezzo-soprano, chorus and orchestra composed by Edward Elgar.
-It was dedicated to "my friend Nicholas Kilburn".
-It was first performed at the Birmingham Festival on 1 October 1912, conducted by the composer, with Muriel Foster as the soloist.
+It was first performed at the Birmingham Festival in 1912.

+Text

 The text of the work is the 1874 poem Ode by Arthur O'Shaughnessy, which Elgar set in its entirety.
 He had been working on the music intermittently since 1903, without a specific commission.
+He completed it after receiving a commission from the Birmingham Triennial Music Festival.
+It was dedicated to "my friend Nicholas Kilburn".